Article

 The most common entity for foreign investors in Dubai is an LLC, which provides limited liability and an operational footprint across the UAE mainland.
 It suits trading, consulting, services, and many commercial ventures.
 Free Zone entities allow 100% foreign ownership and are often chosen for their simplified setup and tax benefits.
 However, they are generally not permitted to trade directly in the UAE mainland.
 To sell goods or services onshore, a Free Zone company must work through a local distributor or agent, or establish a separate mainland entity.

-Offshore companies, by contrast, are primarily designed for international holding, asset protection, and global trading.
-They cannot conduct business within the UAE, cannot lease office space locally, and cannot issue UAE residence visas.
+Offshore companies are primarily designed for international holding, asset protection, and global trading.
+They cannot conduct business within the UAE, lease office space locally, or issue UAE residence visas.

 Step 2: Verify business name availability

 Reserve a trade name through the DET portal.
-The name must be unique, not conflict with existing entities, and adhere to UAE naming rules (no offensive or restricted terms).
-DET’s online reservation system lets applicants check availability and secure the name before licensing.
+The name must be unique, must not conflict with existing entities, and must adhere to UAE naming rules (no offensive or restricted terms).
+DET's online reservation system lets applicants check availability and secure the name before proceeding to licensing.

 Step 3: Prepare incorporation documents

-• Lease agreement for the office space (registered via Ejari)
+- Lease agreement for office space, registered via Ejari

-• Any additional approvals required for specific business activities
+- Any additional approvals required for regulated business activities

 Step 4: Register with the Department of Economy and Tourism (DET)

-Submit all documents and applications through the DET online portal or service centers.
-After initial approval, trade name reservation, and MoA submission, DET issues the LLC trade license, commercial registration number, and establishment card, empowering legal operations.
+Submit all documents and applications through the DET online portal or through authorized service centers.
+After initial approval, trade name reservation, and MoA submission, DET issues the LLC trade license, commercial registration number, and establishment card, empowering legal operations across the UAE mainland.

 Establish your entity the right way with Deel Entity Setup